The truth about low-fat foods

 Since the 1980s there's been a boom in low-fat products as the message got out that to improve our health, especially heart health, we needed to reduce the amount of saturated fat in our diets.
-This means cutting back on full fat dairy foods, red meat and certain processed foods.
-It's true that fat supplies more than twice the calories per gram of carbohydrates, and saturated fat is the type of fat primarily responsible for clogging our arteries and increasing cholesterol levels.
-But, as we came to terms with this unpalatable fact, the food industry got to work replacing the animal fats in their products with un-saturated vegetable oils.
+This means cutting back on full-fat dairy foods, red meat and certain processed foods.
+It's true that fat supplies more than twice the calories per gram of carbohydrates, and saturated fat is the type of fat believed to be primarily responsible for clogging our arteries and increasing cholesterol levels.
+But, as we came to terms with this unpalatable fact, the food industry got to work replacing the animal fats in their products with unsaturated vegetable oils.
 Some of the changes they had to make included altering the structure of the vegetable oil so it could be used in the place of solid fats.
 To do this the food producers used a process called hydrogenation which created a solid or semi-solid fat thought to be more appropriate for their food processing needs.

 Unfortunately, we now know these hydrogenated fats increase levels of dangerous trans-fats which are both bad for the heart and our cholesterol.
 Although trans-fats can be found at low levels in some natural foods these man-made versions meant it was likely we were eating more of them.
 Since learning of the dangers of trans-fats the food industry and our UK supermarkets have been working hard to reduce levels of them in their products.

 As well as altering the oils used for producing low-fat foods, manufacturers also found they had to increase the amount of sugar in their products so we continued to enjoy their taste and texture.
 All of this meant that the typical low-fat product tended to be high in carbs, might contain trans-fats and at the end of the day had a very similar calorie count to the original product.
-In fact when we eat foods high in carbs especially white refined ones, our bodies digest them more quickly.
-This can lead to blood sugar swings and cravings making it more difficult to control our overall calorie intake - which means that second or third 'low fat' biscuit starts to look very tempting!
+In fact, when we eat foods high in carbs especially white refined ones, our bodies digest them more quickly.
+This can lead to blood sugar swings and cravings making it more difficult to control our overall calorie intake – which means that second or third 'low-fat' biscuit starts to look very tempting!
 A diet too high in these refined carbs and sugars can be as unhealthy as a high-fat diet because it increases the risk of diabetes, heart disease and causes high cholesterol levels.

 Good fats and bad fats

-- Checking labels on food products - see tip box.
+- Check labels on food products.

-- Using good quality un-saturated oils, like walnut or pumpkin, for dipping your bread instead of using spreads.
+- Using good-quality unsaturated oils, like walnut or pumpkin, for dipping your bread instead of using spreads.

-- Avoid frying instead steam, bake, poach or grill.
+- Avoid frying, instead steam, bake, poach or grill.